kubernetes/community/contributors/design-proposals/multicluster/federated-replicasets.md

 + [I6] If a cluster is removed from the federation then the situation is equal to multiple [E4].
-It is assumed that if a connection with a cluster is lost completely then the cluster is removed from the the cluster list (or marked accordingly) so [[E6]](#heading=h.in6ove1c1s8f) and [[E7]](#heading=h.37bnbvwjxeda) don't need to be handled.
+It is assumed that if a connection with a cluster is lost completely then the cluster is removed from the cluster list (or marked accordingly) so [[E6]](#heading=h.in6ove1c1s8f) and [[E7]](#heading=h.37bnbvwjxeda) don't need to be handled.